How to make a payment:

 Below is more information about each payment method:

 FOR U.S. RESIDENTS, AND INTERNATIONAL STUDENTS WHO HAVE A U.S. BANK ACCOUNT:

-2- Electronic Funds Transfer through your Bank: Most United States banks nowadays allow you to make electronic payments directly from your bank account to our bank account.
+2- Electronic Funds Transfer through your Bank: Most United States banks nowadays allow you to make electronic payments directly from your bank account to our bank account and typically there is no fee for doing so.
 If you wish to use this method, and you have never done this before, just check with your bank and get the instructions.
 This method may sometimes cost you some fees depending on which bank you use and how quickly you need to get the payment to us.
 To arrange for electronic funds transfer you will need our bank information, a link to which will be included on all invoices we will send you.

 3- Personal Check, Cashier’s check or Money Order: You can also pay with your personal check, but if choose to do so please realize that we will not consider the payment received until 5 business days after we receive your check in the mail, therefore the processing of your application, or crediting of your payment to your account will not be effective until 5 days after we receive your check.
 In addition, you may pay by Cashier’s Check or Money Order, which will be credited to your account immediately upon receipt.

 4- Credit or Debit Card: We realize that sometimes it is more convenient to use a credit or debit card to make payment, or you may actually may wish to utilize your line of credit with your bank or credit card company and technically “Borrow” the money to pay us.
 For your convenience, we are able to receive payment via credit card and debit cards.
 But please notice that if you pay by a credit (or debit) card, there will be a 4% “Convenience Fee” that will be charged to your account.